mostafaramadann/Single-Image-3D-reconstruction/README.md

 # Single-Image-3D-reconstruction
-A repo dedicated for recreating this paper https://arxiv.org/abs/1604.08685
+A repo dedicated for implementing this paper https://arxiv.org/abs/1604.08685

 ## demo